877-921-4050

 Marijuana

-Marijuana is an extremely popular and prevalent drug in the United States.
 Marijuana is dried leaves and buds from the hemp plant, Cannabis Sativa.
+Marijuana’s main psychoactive ingredient is tetrahydrocannabinol (THC).
 Common street names for marijuana include weed, grass, blunt, dope, hash, pot, Mary Jane, ganja, or bud.
+Alternative forms of high-potency marijuana concentrates are commonly called dabs, oil, shatter, or budder.

-Methods of Abuse
+Methods of Pot Abuse

 Marijuana is most often inhaled as smoke through the lungs.
 Commonly used paraphernalia for marijuana use include bongs (glass or metal holders used to smoke the marijuana), aluminum cans, markers, cigarette rolling papers (used to make marijuana cigarettes), small metal screens (commonly found on kitchen faucets), and lighters/matches.

-Marijuana’s Effect on the Body
+Marijuana / Weed / Pot Addiction’s Effect on the Body

 Marijuana directly affects certain parts of the brain, such as those governing emotions, memory, judgment, and alters the way a person experiences sight, hearing, smells, tastes and textures.
-Marijuana users experience many central nervous system effects such as delayed reaction times, increased heart rate, dilated blood vessels, sweating, dry mouth, breathing difficulties and frequent coughing.
+Pot/marijuana users experience many central nervous system effects such as delayed reaction times, increased heart rate, dilated blood vessels, sweating, dry mouth, breathing difficulties and frequent coughing.

 • Dry mouth